WorldHealthOrganization/ddcc-trusted-party-reference-implementation/kubernetes/README.md

 The vault is able to [inject secrets](https://www.vaultproject.io/docs/platform/k8s/injector) directly into a starting pod.
 This can be configured over annotations within the pod/template.
 The injector can create files directly.
 For environment variables there must an additional command added to set them into the pod after injection.

+If the injection is used, ensure that the correct role ist set and that the role has the correct rights for the requests secret within the vault.
+Otherwise the vault injector will respond with permission denied.